-Report Date: 6/13/22
+Report Date: 5/19/23

-Type of Water Source(s) in Use: Groundwater
+Type of Water Source(s) in Use: Groundwater wells.

-Name and General Location of Source(s): SVW-1, SVW-2, SVW-3, and SVW-4.
+Name and General Location of Source(s): SVW-2, SVW-3, and SVW-4 are all located in the Shadow Valley region.

 Drinking Water Source Assessment Information: A source assessment was conducted on both well fields in April 2001.
 The water source for the Shadow Valley well field is considered most vulnerable to the petroleum pipeline near the well field and cattle grazing nearby as well as vehicle traffic on Interstate 15.
 The water source for the Ivanpah Valley well field has no existing vulnerabilities.
 These vulnerabilities are not associated with any detected contaminants.
 A copy of the complete assessment may be viewed at: San Bernardino County Government Center 385 North Arrowhead Ave.
 San Bernardino, CA 92415-0160.
 You may request a summary of the assessment be sent to you by contacting San Bernardino County Department of Public Health.